EvokiTimpal/timpal-testnet/README.md

 **You're now a validator earning equal rewards!** 🎉

 For detailed instructions, see [QUICKSTART.md](QUICKSTART.md)

-### First 10 Participants: Network Bootstrap

-Check **GitHub Discussions** to:
-- Share your node IP for others to connect
-- Find other node IPs to add to your `config.py`
-- Coordinate initial network formation

-After 10+ nodes are connected, the network becomes self-sustaining!

 ### 🧪 Testnet: Join Before Mainnet Launch